-Developing from the hand-carried miniature later on artists were commissioned to paint small portraits – paintings that had the same use as wallet-sized photographs do today.
+Developing from the hand-carried miniature, later on artists were commissioned to paint small (mini) portraits – paintings that had the same use as wallet-sized photographs or selfies do today.
 In 16th-century England, Elizabethans carried small, painted portraits of loved ones in their pockets as tokens meant for “private pleasure.”
 These sizes of paintings became popular with collectors and are often referred to as “hand-held miniatures”.

 My idea for these types of small-sized paintings came from my numerous personal experiences in which the receivers of some of the paintings crated by me were children.
 Their small physical frame and hands would usually not allow them to easily hold big-sized paintings and discover them well enough.
-I quickly noticed that these small-sized boards (10 x 10 cm) were easy to hold and be handled by children and somehow made them much more inquisitive about the images which were on them, as well as about art in general, which in turn made me very happy.
+I quickly noticed that these small-sized boards (10 x 10 cm) were easy to hold and be handled by children and somehow made them much more inquisitive about the images which were on them, as well as about art in general.
 I soon discovered that adults are also enchanted by these hand-held pictures and look upon them as carriers of wishes clad in wood and acrylic paint.
 In that way they could buy them for a loved one and convey an important message which can easily find its place in any setting or environment.

 I have also discovered that some people are intimidated by the scale of traditional art forms.
-They require a proper gallery or an exhibition hall or perhaps even a large courtyard to be displayed successfully.
+They require a proper gallery or an exhibition hall to be displayed successfully.
 But good art does not have to be cyclopean in size.
 Some fine art and/ or antiques are actually quite compact and can be displayed in much more intimate environments.

 Artists continue to explore the possibilities of the miniaturized art.
 Many are attracted to the challenges and limitations of a process that requires extreme concentration, creativity, and patience.
 Others, like me, are drawn to the intimacy of the tiny paintings, or the conceptual weight and symbolism of depicting various types of images on diminutive surfaces.
 They also have a magic-like appearance when coupled with other materials like crystal elements or metal rods or pins which are excellent at reflecting light and conveying metaphoric messages.